Sheron Wray: Teaching

-Wray has taught dance for over twenty-five years.
-In January 2014 she taught Embodiology at the Martha Graham School in New York.
+Wray has taught dance for more than twenty-five years.
+In January 2014, she taught Embodiology at the Martha Graham School in New York.
 She has held teaching positions with the Royal Ballet School and English National Ballet School (upper school – modern dance faculty), London Contemporary Dance School (modern), The Place (Professional class series).
 She has also undertaken teaching residencies with Carnegie Mellon University, University of Surrey, Middlesex University, Rick Odums Centre de Jazz Danse – Paris, James Carles – Toulouse, Centre National de Danse – Paris, DV8 Physical Theatre, Independent Dance (ID) and Mathew Bourne's New Adventures in London.
 She has also taught company classes for the Alvin Ailey American Dance Theatre.

 Professional membership

 Since 2010, Wray has been a member of the Congress on Dance Research Board (CORD), a principal organization that profiles the work of dance scholars with its journal and annual international conferences.
 She has contributed to the Ghana Studies Journal and gives papers regularly at dance and interdisciplinary conferences.
 She is a member of the African Studies Association (ASA) and a founding member of the newly incorporated African Studies Association in Africa (ASAA).
 She has chaired and was a founding member of ADAD (Association of Dance of the African Diaspora) in the UK.